Data-Epic/note-app-Emmanuella-Osuala/README.md

 # note-app-Emmanuella-Osuala
-The Smart Notes Manager is a Python-based application that allows users to create, organize, and manage different types of notes.
+The Smart Notes Manager is a Python-based application that lets users to create, organize, and manage different types of notes.
 It utilizes Object-Oriented Programming (OOP) principles such as inheritance and polymorphism to handle various note types, including text notes and reminder notes.

 Features: